 NPAC SMS responds to the M-DELETE.

 The NPAC SMS sends individual M-DELETE for all the old serviceProvNPA-NXX objects to the Local SMSs who are supporting downloads of the object according to their NPA-NXX filters on the NPAC SMS.
+For the XML interface,NXDD – NpaNxxDeleteDownload.

 At the same time as step 9, the NPAC SMS sends individual M-DELETE for all the old serviceProvNPA-NXX objects to the SOAs who are supporting the object according to their NPA-NXX filters on the NPAC SMS.
+For the XML interface,NXDD – NpaNxxDeleteDownload.

 The Local SMS responds to the M-DELETE.
+For the XML interface, DNLR – DownloadReply.

 The SOA responds to the M-DELETE.
+For the XML interface, DNLR – DownloadReply.

 The NPAC SMS updates all subscription version and number pool block records in its local database that match the specified TN range by updating the TN or NPA-NXX-X value for each object and removing the internal field.